PySimpleGUI/PySimpleGUI/PySimpleGUIQt/readme.md

 ### Installing PySide2 for Python 3

 It is _highly_ recommended that you use PySide2.
-The code will attempt to use PyQt5 is pyside2 isn't found.
+The code will attempt to use PyQt5 if pyside2 isn't found.
 PyQt5 is **not** recommended.

 To install Pyside2: